Cesarcs7/Ruby/README.md

-# Repocitory to learn Ruby and Ruby on Rails
+# Repository to learn Ruby and Ruby on Rails